ngfw-automation/policy-as-a-code/docs/source/object_types/security_profiles.rst

    ngfw/objects/security profiles/

-The paths to these subdirectories are defined in the Settings module:
+The paths to these subdirectories are defined in the ``settings.py`` module:

 - ``SECURITY_PROFILES_DATA_FILTERING_FOLDER``
 - ``SECURITY_PROFILES_VULNERABILITY_FOLDER``